lexibank/tlopo/out/vol3/chapter9.md

 J. [Kennedy](../sources/Kennedy2008) ([2008](../sources/Kennedy2008)) points out that all bananas east of the Solomons were carried there by settlers.
 These belong to three distinct lineages.
 The first consists of so-called _Fe'i_ bananas, hybrids among several Callimusa species (and the world's only edible Callimusa bananas).
 The other two, both known as 'Pacific plantains', are derived from _Musa_ species.
-One involves M. acuminata, subspecies banksii, endemic to New Guinea, and the other is a cross between the M. acuminata subspecies banksii and errans, the latter endemic to the Philippines. _Fe'i_ bananas and banksii derivatives both originated in New Guinea, but the site of banksii/errans hybridisation is unknown.
-Archaeological evidence from Kuk in the New Guinea Highlands indicates that edible diploids derived from M. acuminata banksii were under cultivation by 7000 years ago, but the origins of _Fe'i_ bananas and banksii/errans hybrids cannot be dated.
+One involves _Musa acuminata_, subspecies banksii, endemic to New Guinea, and the other is a cross between the _Musa acuminata_ subspecies banksii and errans, the latter endemic to the Philippines. _Fe'i_ bananas and banksii derivatives both originated in New Guinea, but the site of banksii/errans hybridisation is unknown.
+Archaeological evidence from Kuk in the New Guinea Highlands indicates that edible diploids derived from _Musa acuminata_ banksii were under cultivation by 7000 years ago, but the origins of _Fe'i_ bananas and banksii/errans hybrids cannot be dated.
 The geographic and chronological unknowns do not exclude the possibility that all three lineages were carried into the Pacific by early Oceanic speakers, but they do not confirm it either.

 <a id="p-277"></a>